Flexible Spending Accounts

 Important Reminders for FSAs

-- If you contribute to a Health Savings Account (HSA), you cannot contribute to a Health Care FSA.
-To learn more about Health Savings Accounts visit the Health Plans section of Access Tufts.
+- If you contribute to a Health Savings Account (HSA), you cannot contribute to a Health Care FSA, nor are you eligible for the Health Care FSA carryover.
+Learn more about Health Savings Accounts at AccessTufts Health Plans.

 - Expenses incurred before your FSA participation commences or after you cease participation cannot be reimbursed.